 If you don’t want to take the time to whittle a slit-shaped pupil, you can use an olive slice but I think the elongated slice adds a cool touch and is very easy to make.
-Of course this recipe isn’t just for halloween so you can use the olive slice or diced olives as a garnish.
+Of course this recipe isn’t just for Halloween so you can use the olive slice or diced olives as a garnish.

 These would also be great for a Game of Thrones party.
 I haven’t to admit I never watched that show and I feel I am missing out on a major social phenomenon.
-The only thing I know about it is that there is a girl with long white hair running around going “where’s my dragons?” and lots of people die.
+The only thing I know about it is that there is a girl with long white hair running around going “where’s my dragon?” and lots of people die.

 Rather than Game of Thrones, this appetizer makes me think of a quote one of my favorite Halloween movies, the 1971 Bedknobs and Broomsticks starring Angela Lansbury.

 The kids are looking through the trove of witches’ potions and find one called “Poisoned Dragon’s Liver” and one of them asks “do they poison the dragon, or just the liver?”
 Cracks me up.